usgin/resources/README.md

 	cd resources/server
 	node main.js

-Your application should be available at `http://<your config'd servername>:<you config'd server port>`
+Your application should be available at `http://<your config'd servername>:<your config'd server port>`

 ## Detailed Installation on a blank Ubuntu 11.10 Server
 ### Update your base install